 The spatial relationships—the desired relationships for the functions housed at the facility:

-Should be developed by the District to support the District's instructional program;
+Should be developed by the school district to support the district's instructional program;

 Should identify functions that should be: